verkaro/nibl/readme.md

 # nibl: Not In Binary Language
 **beta quality: don't consider this stable!**

-**nibl** is a text-centric static site generator (SSG) designed for writers, storytellers, and creators who want to build websites directly from their manuscripts.
-It uniquely combines a powerful interactive fiction (IF) engine with "editor's sugar" to create a seamless workflow from first draft to finished product.
+**nibl** is a text-centric static site generator (SSG) designed for prose writers and interactive fiction creators who want to build websites directly from their manuscripts.
+It uniquely combines a powerful interactive fiction (IF) engine with "editor's sugar" to ease the workflow from rough draft to a web published product.

 ## The Core Idea